Where will your sixties take you? These over 60s travel ideas prove you’re never too old for an adventure…

 If this is your first multi-generation break, it might be a good idea to set some boundaries.
 Remind your offspring that you’re not just a free cooking/washing up/babysitting service, and remember that they’re not there to entertain/feed/chauffeur you either.
 Unfortunately.

 It’s time to throw caution to the wind and explore somewhere totally new – somewhere far-flung, exotic, and completely out of your comfort zone.
 To get the most out of your trip, book with a tour operator that really knows its onions – a company with the best guides, exclusive access to the must-see highlights, and the inside scoop on the loveliest hotels.

-That's why we've partnered with fantastic tour operators to create some unforgettable holidays: try the ultimate tour of Vietnam, stay in India's real Marigold Hotel, and seek out Japan's famous cherry blossom on these incredible adventures.
+That’s why we’ve partnered with fantastic tour operators to create some unforgettable holidays: experience the magic of Machu Picchu and Peru, stay in India’s real Marigold Hotel, and seek out Japan’s famous cherry blossom on our incredible adventures.

 7. The European river cruise

 Over the years you’ve probably clocked up quite a few weekends on the continent – but a leisurely river cruise in Europe is worlds away from a whistle-stop tour.
 For starters, arriving in those iconic cities by boat is a thrill: you wake up right in the centre, with all the best bits on your doorstep.

 Whether your destination is Paris or Porto, Basel or Barcelona, there are river cruise ships to suit every style and budget – and options to explore independently or in a group.
 You’ll soon see that Europe’s cities deserve far longer than just a weekend.